ssg/NoJoy/README.md

 # Release Notes

+## v0.3.0 (2023-07-20)
+- Faster enable/disable and fix some incompatibilities with certain Windows versions.
+- More intuitive power icon instead of confusing enable/disable labels.

 ## v0.2.3 (2023-07-11)
 - Fix crash when PnP operation generates no output
 - Read version from the executable instead of having it hardcoded.